 Economics

-Anticipation Committee Chairs
+Anticipation Committee Chair

 It is apparent from the challenges facing humanity in the 21st century that externalities need to be better incorporated into the economic decisions of firms, households and governments.
 Global warming continues to heat the planet, with atmospheric temperatures likely to soon break the 1.5˚C-of-warming threshold that climate agreements had pledged to avoid.
 Media coverage of this imminent milestone is focusing attention on what more can be done.
 For this reason, all actors should be more alert to the negative consequences that their decisions have for the well-being of others — near or far — as well as for future generations and for the planet.
 The market cannot be relied upon to drive positive change towards sustainability, inclusiveness and resilience.
 Therefore, more government intervention is needed.
 Societies need to agree on the negative externalities created (for example by too much automation, by excessive emissions or pollution), quantify them and shape economic choices through direct subsidies and incentives.